junhe/wiscsee/TUTORIAL.md

         pass
 ```

-In the next step we will tell WiscSee to use this class.
+In the next step, we will tell WiscSee to use this class.

 2. Setup the Experiment